Taking the SAT with Accommodations

 What to Know About Extended Time

 Students approved for extended time who register for the SAT must stay for the entire amount of time for which they’re approved, even if they stop work before time is called.
 They may not move onto the next section or subject until the allotted time has passed.
-The unscored section is eliminated for extended time test takers.

 - Students approved for extended time in reading will receive extended time for the entire test because all test sections require some reading.